 How to set a trailing stop loss?

-If you establish a trailing stop-loss with a distance of 0.50 and the current price is $10, your trailing stop’s trigger price will be $9.5 at first, and every time the asset’s current price increases $0.1, the trailing stop will climb as well, keeping the 0.50 distance.
+Here’s an example to help you understand how it works.
+Suppose you set a stop-loss distance of 0.50 with a current price of $10.
+In that case, the trigger price for your trailing stop will be $9.5 initially.
+As the asset’s current price increases by $0.1, the stop will also rise while keeping the 0.50 distance.

 Trailing stop loss example